-In addition to the principal risks and uncertainties as linked to our strategy above, the Company has risks in the following areas:
+In addition to the principal risks and uncertainties linked to our strategy above, the Company has risks in the following areas:

-Responsible retailing (S, O)
+Responsible retailing (§ (o)

 Increased regulatory demands, stakeholder awareness and the growing sentiment that large retailers must address sustainability issues across the entire supply chain mean that Ahold's brands and reputation may suffer if it does not adequately address relevant corporate responsibility issues affecting the food retail industry.
-Ahold has integrated responsible retailing into its Reshaping Retail strategy to ensure that responsible retailing is part of the daily business.
-For more information see Ahold's Responsible Retailing Report 2014.
+We have integrated responsible retailing into our Reshaping Retail strategy to ensure that it is part of our daily business.
+For more information see Ahold's Responsible Retailing Report 2015.